DINESotto

 of UK adults struggle to hear conversations in noisy environments

-Nearly two in three people are affected — not just those with diagnosed hearing loss.
-This is the cocktail party problem, experienced by almost everyone.
+Nearly two in three people are affected, not only those with diagnosed hearing loss.
+The cocktail party effect is something almost everyone experiences at some point, in any busy room.

 is the average noise level in many London restaurants

 Above this threshold, normal conversation becomes genuinely difficult.
-Some London venues exceed 90 dB — louder than a lawnmower.
+Some London venues exceed 90 dB and that's louder than a lawnmower.

 of people say they would not return to a loud venue